open-quantum-safe/oqs-provider/USAGE.md

 ## Activation

 Every OpenSSL provider needs to be activated for use.
-There are two main ways for this:
+There are three main ways for this:

 ### Explicit command line option